 Web Browser – Google Chrome will provide the optimal experience with WeVideo.
 Firefox also works well.
 Safari and Internet Explorer 10+ are supported.

-Supported file types – WeVideo supports +500 types of file formats for your videos, images, audio clips, and music.
+Supported file types – WeVideo supports dozens of file formats for your videos, images, audio clips, and music.
 View the full list.

 Key Features for LPS

 WeVideo’s Screen Recording allows you to record a video of your entire computer screen or just a single desktop window.
 Any actions that you take on the screen (scrolling, clicking, etc) are recorded.
 Once you finish recording you can save the recording as a video, and use it within WeVideo.
 Learn how to get started with screen recordings.

 Please note that Google Chrome web browser is required for screen recording.

 One of the most requested features of Google Slides is the ability to narrate over a slide deck.
 While Slides does not have this capability, WeVideo does!
 Simply download your Google Slides as a PDF and load the PDF into WeVideo.
 WeVideo will break the document into the individual slides that can then be brought into a project.
 From there, you can record your voice right along with the images.
 For step-by-step instructions, start here.

 Color Keying (also known as green screen) is a special effect technique used to remove a single color from your video.
 The color removed is usually the background of a video recorded in front of an evenly lit green screen (like the weather forecaster at your local news station).
 LPS Media Services has provided green screens to every school.
 Talk to your building’s Librarian for more information.
 Learn more about using the Color Keying tools in WeVideo.